The results of our 2020 Star Count are in. What do they tell us?

 ‘We’d like to see councils adopting better policies in local plans to tackle light pollution and protect and enhance our darkest skies, where people can still experience the wonder of a star-filled night sky.
 There are straightforward steps councils can take, in consultation with local people, that don’t just reduce light pollution but save energy and money too.’

 Why not explore the map showing the results and see what the light pollution levels are like in your area?
-And if you like looking to the skies, then we have more ideas for places to find dark nights and stargazing tips on our website here.
+And if you like looking to the skies, then we have more ideas for places to find dark nights and stargazing tips here.